root-project/root/README/ReleaseNotes/v624/index.md

 - Add the method `AddPoint`to `TGraph(x,y)` and `TGraph2D(x,y,z)`. equivalent to `SetPoint(g->GetN(),x,y)`and `SetPoint(g->GetN(),x,y,z)`
 - Option `E0` draws error bars and markers are drawn for bins with 0 contents.
-Now, combined with options E1 and E2, it avoid error bars clipping.
+Now, combined with options E1 and E2, it avoids error bars clipping.

 ## 3D Graphics Libraries